 If the assets are illiquid and difficult to distribute, they will try to find other ways to achieve a fair settlement.
 For example, the value in the business could be offset against the value of other assets that are easier to sell or divide.

 In circumstances where the sale of the business is considered necessary, the courts will usually try to minimise the immediate impact on the owner and any employees, by structuring the terms of the financial settlement to allow staged payments or adequate time to find a buyer.

 How we can help

 We recognise that third parties may be anxious with regards to their financial position within the company which is why we encourage you to contact us sooner rather than later to ensure the legal process runs as smoothly as possible.

 We offer practical family law support and advice tailored to your individual circumstances to help remove some of the emotional strain of the divorce process.

 Our team of leading divorce lawyers can help you achieve an outcome that is agreeable and fair to both parties, giving you one less thing to worry about.

 How do we fairly divide our company in a divorce?

 In the case of a limited company, you are legally allowed to reach a financial settlement without involving the courts and it is your choice on how to divide the company, providing there is a fair outcome to both parties and mutual agreement.

-There are various options available to you when it comes to dividing the company:
+There are various options available to you when it comes to Dividing Business Assets In Divorce: